andriikovall/email-client-test-task/README.md

 In future it's better to give the services less responsibility and split them to data manipulation, data fetching and data caching.

-### Managing the Suspense and loading states ⏳
+### Managing the Suspense and loading states

-I still encounter issues with the `Suspense` and loading states for the actions like deleting the email or making it read.
-I used `delay` operator to simulate the network request and delay and I didn't understand how to properly handle the loading state.

-Still looking for the best approach to handle this in terms of the `RxJS`, `Suspense` and `React`.
-It should be some kind of a `React` `transition`.
-WIP
+Initially I had an issue of using the `BehavioralSubject` for the UI state.
+It wasn't obvious if it's OK to handle the UI and the requests observables separately.
+Even though it sounds reasonable and resembles the default request -> setState approach, I doubted it and was looking for something else without building a whole bunch of custom observables.

+It appears that it's OK to handle the UI and the requests observables separately and eventually combine them in the components.
+This is how it's done and recommended by the libraries like `react-rxjs` and `jet-blaze` even though it adds some decent amount of boilerplate.

+Eventual approach:

+- Used `delay` operator to simulate the network request.
+- Used `useObservableAction` hook to manage the actions and their loading states.
+- Hold a separate `BehaviorSubject` for the UI state and subscribe to the backend requests manually.
+On the scale this will lead to some shared methods for data fetching of the services, disposal methods, etc.